- Submitted by Dahlia on 24th Jan 2017

 - The flour should hold together when pressed between your palm but quickly crumble up.
 That is the perfect texture.

-- Today I have used my cheratta puttu maker on top of my pressure cooker to make this puttu.
+- Today I have used my cheratta puttu maker and the puttu kuzhal on top of my pressure cooker to make this puttu.
 First take water in the pressure cooker or the puttu kudam.
 Switch on the flame and bring it to boil.

 - Put the lid and carefully place it on the pressure cooker or puttu kudam.